After over 100 episodes and just as many celebrity contestants, “The Masked Singer” has completed its ninth season.

 On Feb.
 15, Fox premiered the latest season of its hit reality series and it already made history with the oldest contestant in the show’s history.
 Dressed as Medusa, a polar bear and various foods, Season Nine’s celebrities have been delivering impressive performances that could make it the best season yet.

-Each week, TODAY.com will be updating which unexpected famous faces were eliminated and revealed on the most recent episode.
+Each week, TODAY.com updated which unexpected famous faces were eliminated and revealed on the most recent episode.

 See all the costumes of "The Masked Singer" Season Nine and all the celebrity contestants who are revealed to be underneath them so far.
 By the end of the season, we’ll know the identity of Mustang, Axolotl, California Roll, Dandelion, Gargoyle, Jackalope, Doll, Polar Bear, Night Owl, Rock Lobster and Gnome.